 The Law Society of British Columbia is the regulatory body that oversees lawyers in the province.
 As per the Legal Profession Act, its primary responsibility is to safeguard the public interest.

 The society ensures that lawyers have a valid license and insurance to practice law, possess the required level of competence to provide legal assistance and adhere to the professional conduct standards established by the society.
-Additionally, the Law Society responds to complaints filed against lawyers by the public.
+The Law Society also responds to complaints filed against lawyers by the public.

-However, it is important to note that the Law Society cannot address every type of complaint lodged against a lawyer.
-Generally, the society deals with grievances related to lawyers who have acted unprofessionally or failed to perform their job competently.
+It is important to note that the Law Society cannot address every type of complaint lodged against a lawyer.
+Generally, the Law Society deals with grievances related to lawyers who have acted unprofessionally or failed to perform their job competently.
 It is not within the society’s power to alter court decisions or regulate lawyers’ actions on individual cases.